xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 - [ ] [05 - Dictionaries and Structuring Data](https://github.com/xiaoxian9799/newbieWiki/blob/main/Automate%20the%20Boring%20Stuff%20with%20Python.md#05---dictionaries-and-structuring-data)
 - [ ] [06 - Manipulating Strings]

 **Part II: Automating Tasks**
 [07 - Pattern Matching with RegEx]
 [08 - Input Validation]

 ## Introduction
-- Examples of operating system: Microsoft Windows, Linux OS, Apple macOS, Apple iOS, Google's Android OS
+- Examples of _operating system_: Microsoft Windows, Linux OS, Apple macOS, Apple iOS, Google's Android OS
 - The _interactive shell_ is good for _running or executing_ Python _instructions_ one at a time (by using _prompt_ >>>), whereas _file or text editor_ is good to write instructions for the entire Python programs.
 - Both _compiler_ and _interpreter_ translate _source code_ (that adhere to _syntax rules_) into machine code.
 Compiler translates code at once before the program runs, whereas interpreter translates code line-by-line as the program runs.
 - Writing programs involves breaking down a problem into individual, detailed steps.